suddeer/Sudeshna_Podder_Tech_Writing_Sample/Apple Iphone 12 User Guide.md

 You can use your existing USB‑A to Lightning cables, power adapters, and headphones with this iPhone 12.
 Apple power adapters or headphones are available for purchase separately if you want it.

+### 2. Getting Started:

+- **Turning the device ON and OFF**
+  - To power off your device, press and hold the volume button and the side button until the power-off slider appears.

+2. Drag the slider, and wait for 30 seconds for your iPhone 12 to turn off.
+If your phone is frozen or unresponsive, force-restart it.

+4. To turn your phone back on, press and hold the side button (located on the right- hand side of your iPhone) until you see the Apple logo.